 Although there’s no skill involved in playing bingo, keeping track of the numbers requires some focus, and a study by the British Psychological Society has even suggested that bingo helps elderly people keep their brains alert.
 So whether you’re new to bingo and fancy having a go or are looking to keep up with this pastime online, there are plenty of great websites that make it easy to get involved and take part.

 For most, it’s as easy as signing up to the website and opening an account.
 Some of the most popular include…

 Foxy Bingo – Foxy Bingo has dozens of different games to choose from throughout the day.
-You can participate in tournaments, choose progressive jackpot games, or 3 prize traditional bingo.
-Foxy Bingo also offers incentives to join, for example extra credit when you pay a minimum deposit.
+You can participate in tournaments, choose progressive jackpot games, or 3 prizes traditional bingo.
+Foxy Bingo also offers incentives to join, for example, extra credit when you pay a minimum deposit.